sashacmc/face-rec-tools/README.md

 # recognize single video and print summary output (useful for debug)
 face-rec-cli -a recognize_video -i videofile.mp4

-# recognize folder and store result in database
+# recognize folder and store the result in the database
 face-rec-cli -a recognize_folder -i /folder/with/images

-# remove folder recognition result from database
+# remove folder recognition the result from the database
 face-rec-cli -a remove_folder -i /folder/with/images

 # match/rematch unmatched faces in database